illumos/ipd/ipd/0025/README.md

 ppriv already has an undocumented command line option to set the `PRIV_PFEXEC` flag in a process, `-P`.
 A new option to set the new `PRIV_PFEXEC_AUTH` flag will be added.
-It may be time to rework this to take a more generic `-F` option for controlling privilege flags - e.g. `-F +d` to enable privilege debugging.
+It may be time to rework this to take a more generic `-f` option for controlling privilege flags - e.g. `-f +D` to enable privilege debugging.

 ## setpflags(2)